 A broader bill had been introduced in September 2019 by U.S. Senator Bob Casey (D-PA), along with U.S. Representatives Lloyd Doggett (D-TX) and Brian Fitzpatrick (R-PA).
 This bill would have eliminated both the five-month waiting period for benefits and the two-year waiting period for Medicare coverage for all SSDI recipients.
 The bill (S. 2496 – 116th), which was called the Stop the Wait Act, was supported by more than three dozen different disability rights groups.

 The bill didn't become law, but Casey, Doggett, and Fitzpatrick reintroduced the Stop the Wait Act of 2022 on February 3, 2022 (HR.
 6583, S. 3575 – 117th).
 The new Act would also increase benefits by a small amount and provide a minimum benefit for low-wage earners.
 With many applicants with long COVID starting to apply for disability benefits, the bill might stand a better chance of getting passed.
-If it does, people approved for SSDI will get a lot more disability backpay—an average of $6,000 more.
+(As of January 2023, the bill was referred to the Subcommittee on Health, but no action has been taken on it in almost a year.)
+If the bill passes, people approved for SSDI will get a lot more disability backpay—an average of $6,000 more.

 Applicants who don't qualify for SSDI because they don't have enough work credits might be eligible for SSI.
 The SSI program is a benefit system for people whose income and assets are below a specific level.